-Anatomy of the Autonomic Nervous System
+Autonomic Nervous System Function

 The autonomic nervous system contains two types of neurons that interact with each other at ganglia near the spinal cord.
 The initial preganglionic neurons begin at the central nervous system in different parts of the spinal cord.
 These preganglionic neurons form synapses with postganglionic neurons at ganglia that decorate either side of the spinal cord.
 The postganglionic neuron forms a synapse with effector cells.

-There are two main branches to the ANS – the sympathetic nervous system and the parasympathetic nervous system.
 The neurons of the sympathetic nervous system emerge from the thoracic and lumbar regions of the spinal cord, while the parasympathetic neurons are associated with the cranial and sacral regions.
 The sympathetic nervous system is usually activated in response to emergencies, especially those that threaten survival.
 On the other hand, the parasympathetic response is related to enhancing growth and reproduction.